Valentine’s Day After a Breakup

 And remember, more people file for divorce on February 15th than any other day of the year.
-When I’ve looked into it as an attorney consulting on divorce cases, it’s often the ones who were ready to breakup before the holidays who hung on, never finding the right time, and then it’s the middle of January and then they hung on for Valentine’s Day.
+When I’ve looked into it, it’s often the ones who were ready to breakup before the holidays who hung on, never finding the right time, and then it’s the middle of January and then they hung on for Valentine’s Day.
 Then when Valentine’s Day hearts and flowers failed to save their relationship, they ended it.
 Relationships that end on February 15th do not suddenly unravel on February 14th, but it can be a trigger that “Hoo boy, don’t want to sit through another dinner feigning romance or interest like I did last night!” and people get ready to run for the hills.

-For me, one Valentine’s Day I was in a relationship that was about eight months old.
-I did not buy the reason why we weren’t seeing each other ON Valentine’s Day and it gave me pause.
+For me, one year in a relationship that was about 8 months old, I did not buy the reason why we weren’t seeing each other ON Valentine’s Day and it gave me pause.
 He said he had to see his kids and his ex WAS manipulative enough to demand his presence on Valentine’s Day because she knew he had a girlfriend, but it still didn’t wash with me.
 Something was going on.
 I never did find out what but I went to the dinner on the 13th and received a rose (one) and a card and tried to have a good time.
 The relationship was well over by March (ended by me).
-I don’t know what was really going on in February, but because of the shady character of Valentine’s Day, I’m still convinced, after all these years, that something was, though he’d never admit it.
-Ever.
+I don’t know what was really going on in February, but because of the shady character of Valentine’s Day, I’m still convinced, after all these years, that something was.

 If you’re alone this year, you might have a romanticized version of Valentine’s Day.
 You might think the whole world is getting hearts and flowers and you’re getting zilch, nada, nothing, bupkus.
 You might think the rest of the world is enjoying candlelight dinners and walks on the beach.

 I KNOW couples who are having the biggest of problems that go out on Valentine’s Day like it’s lovey-dovey night.
-Time to show the whole world what we are made of!
-I know a woman who fell for the Valentine’s Day hearts and flowers show every year because her boyfriend (then husband) threw balloons in as well.
+They will post their FakeBook lives on social media and hope to hell others are buying it.
+It’s time to show the whole world what we are made of!
+I know a woman who fell for the Valentine’s Day hearts and flowers show every year because her bananahead boyfriend (then husband) threw balloons in as well.
 She would talk about those stupid balloons all year long.
 Really?
 How about the fact that he’s a jerk most of the rest of the year?
 Nope.
 Didn’t count.
 But…those ballllllooooooooonnnnnnssssss……

 Have you been good to yourself?